MfundoVala/hyper-dev/SectionA/JavaCodeReview.md

 **Conclusion:** Hi Buso, I hope you're well.
 Well done on staying focused on your learning so far, and not being afraid to ask for help when need be.
 These traits will take you far when you're in Industry.

 Overall your code is not far from being correct, efficient and well-written with proper documentation.
-However, there are a few minor issues that need to be fixed to make the code more readable, maintainable and for it to compile and run.
+However, there are a few issues that need to be fixed to make the code more readable, maintainable and for it to compile and run.

 You're more then welcome to work on what I've pointed out in this code review and send it to me to review again.
 All the best and may the code be with you!